White Feather Spring

+Historic site in Kansas, U.S.

 The White Feather Spring is in the Argentine community of Kansas City, Kansas.
 It is on private property.
 White Feather Spring is named after Susan White Feather, the first property owner after the Treaty of 1854 land parceling.

 History

 The "Shawnee Prophet", Tenskwatawa, was younger brother to Tecumseh.

 Ten-sqúat-a-way was painted by George Catlan.